 Indeed, as her offspring’s main caregiver ― Allan travels extensively for work ― Li Lin is juggling mummy duties with a full-time job to provide stability for her adolescent kids, son Jonas, 12, and daughter Sage, 14.

 “Time and energy are real issues every working mum faces.
 For single mums, you can add money to the list.”

 It was the need for stability that motivated Li Lin to look for a 9-to-5 job.
 Explains the former Triple Nine actress and judge on The Dance Floor, “Stability [for the kids] meant keeping as much [of the] reassuring routines children can count on to thrive.
 It would be difficult to design such a life around the schedule of a media personality.”

-Notes Li Lin, who is executive director of the Public Hygiene Council, “I love soaking in new information, processing it to grow the business.
+Notes Li Lin, who is chief operating officer at investment company Hersing Corporation, “I love soaking in new information, processing it to grow the business.
 [On the other hand,] I have a hard time with politics — this exists in all organisations, of course, but that doesn’t make it any more pleasant.”

 The fit and fab mum gives SmartParents the lowdown on how she balances parenting duties with her ex-husband, caring for her kids…and the status of her dating life.